bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] Nesoi - Choose a coin.
 Copy its statuses to its neighbors.
 	- [ ] Nesoi - Choose a coin.
 Copy each of this coin's statuses to that coin.
 	- [ ] Nesoi - Choose a coin.
 Move each of its statuses to this coin.
+	- [ ] ??? - Make a coin Unlucky and turn it to its other face.

 - [ ] Doomed - This coin is destroyed when it lands on tails or the round ends.